tel: +48 888 99 98 98

 • They are highly resistant to demagnetization by external magnetic field,

-• Key role in modern technologies – are utilized in HDD drives, electric motors, medical devices and very advanced devices.
+• Wide application in advanced technologically fields – are utilized in hard drives, electric motors, medical devices or other modern machines.

 Disadvantages of neodymium magnets: